badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-31-analysing-java-with-vscode.md

   wizard generateMSE.
   ```

-> `.mse` is a file format used by Moosetechnology to represent its model and meta-model
+> `.mse` is a file format used by Moosetechnology to represent its model and meta-model.
+[Other formats exist.](https://modularmoose.org/moose-wiki/Users/fileFormat)

 ### Load the model